this-is-angular/angular-guides/fundamentals/forms-and-validation-in-angular-projects.md

   </form>
   ```

-  Currently, the error is attached to form object you can also add the error on control level you can replace the earlier password validator with below code.
+  Currently, the error is attached to the form object you can also add the error on control level you can replace the earlier password validator with below code.

   ```ts
   static validatePassword(form: FormGroup): ValidationErrors | null {